gcharters/kabanero-dev-getting-started/README.md

 ### Stacks ###

 A [stack](https://appsody.dev/docs/stacks/stacks-overview) contains at least one pre-built container image, with the resulting runtime being tailored to the target runtime.
-An application architect may  to specify different tunning parameters for a single image, such as dynamic code reloading for development environments, or provide distinct images for different purposes, such as an image stripped out of shell support for production environments.
+An application architect may  to specify different tuning parameters for a single image, such as dynamic code reloading for development environments, or provide distinct images for different purposes, such as an image stripped out of shell support for production environments.

 You can study the internal file structure of a stack in more detail [here](https://appsody.dev/docs/stacks/stack-structure).